MelinaMoraiti/vLab-mysql-replicated/docs/INSTALL.md

 ```bash
 chmod +x src/setup.sh src/stop.sh
 ```
-Run the following command to execute the setup.sh script which is responsible to build, start the Docker containers and also handle the setup of the MySQL replication.
+Run the following command to execute the setup.sh script which is responsible to build, start the Docker containers, create data volumes for MySQL and also handle the setup needed for MySQL replication.
 ```bash
 ./src/setup.sh
 ```